fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 - Traces from [Aperture SDK][aperture-go]

-Aperture uses OpenTelemetry's robust pipelines for receiving the telemetry data and produce other streams of data from it.
+Aperture uses OpenTelemetry's robust pipelines for receiving the telemetry data and producing other streams of data from it.

 ### Metrics

-Prometheus' metrics are generated from the telemetry data that is received.
-Along the path of the flows, telemetry data is tagged by the [flux meters][flux-meter] and [workloads][workload] that matched.
+Prometheus' metrics are generated from the received telemetry data.
+Along the path of the flows, telemetry data is tagged by the [Flux Meters][flux-meter] and [workloads][workload] that matched.

 ### OLAP style telemetry